 Our annual Giving Tree will be a little different this year.
 Instead of wrapped gifts, Most Blessed Trinity has asked those interested to purchase Walmart gift cards for families in need.
-You can bring your Walmart gift cards into the parish marked “Giving Tree” or donate toward gift cards through St. Mary through Give Central and we will make sure your gift is delivered.
+You can bring your Walmart gift cards into the parish marked “Giving Tree” or donate toward gift cards through St. Mary through Give Central .
+Gift cards have been delivered.
+Thank you for your generosity!

 Sounds of the Season – Annual Christmas Concert featuring the Mundelein Seminary choir under the direction of Linda M. Cerabona.
 Even though current conditions prevent us from gathering in person, we hope you will join us virtually this year!
 Concert streamed online on Sunday, December 6, 2020 at 2 p.m.
 CT Register using link to receive a link to watch the live stream.
 Click here to register.